adityag020/DataEngineer/Readme.md

-## Case Study: To create Pyspark Application
+## Case Study: To Create Pyspark Application

 ### Analytics:
 Application should perform below analysis and store the results for each analysis.